VirtoCommerce/vc-platform/docs/security.md

 Security system is composed of three main entities

 1. Permissions is a basic unit in security system.
 It describes particular right of action and has a string presentation which is used in permission checks.
+For example, orders:red, customer:access, customer:read, etc.

 1. Roles are used to collect permissions that define a particular function within the platform, according to a particular scope.
 Roles can grant permissions to various functions within platform.
 A role is basically just a collection of permissions.
 Users that are assigned to the role will inherit these permissions.